afollestad/assent/README.md

 # Assent

 Assent is designed to make Marshmallow's runtime permissions easier to use.
+Have the flexibility of request permissions and receiving results through callback interfaces.

 --